 Dr. Paul Reifenrath

 Dr. Paul was raised in the suburban Milwaukee area with an older sister and two younger brothers.
 He received a Bachelor of Science degree in Fisheries Management and Biology from University of Wisconsin – Stevens Point in 1983.
 In 1984, he entered a graduate program in Physiology at University of Wisconsin – Milwaukee.
-Dr. Paul received a Doctor of Veterinary Medicine from University of Wisconsin – Madison in 1990.
+Dr. Paul received a Doctor of Veterinary Medicine from University of Wisconsin – Madison in 1990 and became a Veterinarian.
 He has been practicing in the Wausau area since 1990 and at Kronenwetter Veterinary Care since 1994.
 Dr. Paul is married, has one daughter and an over-friendly, allergic yellow lab named Jasper.
 Dr. Paul’s passions include mountain biking and fly-fishing for muskies and small mouth bass.
 His other interests include cross country skiing, bow hunting for deer, grouse hunting, fly tying, reading, music and travel.

 Dr. Nikki Wills

 Dr. Nikki Wills received her Doctor of Veterinary Medicine from the University of Wisconsin-Madison School of Veterinary Medicine in 2001.
 In 2012, she completed training in small animal acupuncture at the Chi Institute in Reddick, FL.
 Dr Nikki joined Kronenwetter Veterinary Care in 2005.
 Dr. Nikki grew up in Amherst, WI.
 A love of horses and all animals was the motivation behind pursuing a career in veterinary medicine.
 After veterinary school, Dr. Nikki moved back to Amherst where she currently lives with her husband, horses, cats, cockatoo and some chickens.